 But in all the places I’ve been, and with all the creatures I’ve seen, I have one rule, which I urge you to follow: leave only footprints.
 I leave both the wildlife and their habitat as I found them, completely undisturbed.
 Nature has enough to cope with, without me adding to its problems.

 So now I photograph and write about the natural world.
-But above all, I share my life with many of the spectacular species who live right alongside us.
-They can be hard to find, often with good reason, but with patience, endurance, knowledge and fieldcraft, they are still there to be seen.
-But above all, I enjoy having brief glimpse into the fascinating and complex lives.
-Every day I learn something new about the natural world, and every day my awe and respect for the species we share our planet with increases.
+Every day I learn something new about it, and every day my awe and respect for the species we share our planet with increases.
 Remember – this is our planet.
 These are our fellow creatures.
 They are our responsibility